CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 UserRepresentation userDetails = keycloakApiClient.getUserDetails(keycloakUserId, realmAdminBearerToken);
 ```

+> Note in the examples above that Resteasy will release the connection under covers.
+On the other hand, if the result of an invocation is an instance of **Response**, then **Response.close()** method must be used to released the connection - the method <code class="java"> Response createUser(UserRepresentation userRepresentation, @HeaderParam("Authorization") String authorization)</code> and its usage in the **To** snippet above is a good example

 ### Filters and Interceptors

 #### Logging interceptor

-Used to log incoming request paths and responses in INFO log level for traceability.
-Uses now standard JAX RS 2.0 filters - `javax.ws.rs.container.ContainerResponseFilter`
+The logging interceptor is used to trace incoming request paths and responses at INFO level and now is implemented with standard JAX RS 2.0 filters - `javax.ws.rs.container.ContainerResponseFilter`

-*From*
+**From**

 ```java
 import org.jboss.resteasy.annotations.interception.ServerInterceptor;